 Strong AI, sometimes called true AI, is like what you see in the movies.
 It describes machines that possess intelligence and consciousness like a human and isn’t a reality yet.
 People argue over how you can tell if AI is strong, but everyone agrees that we won’t have strong AI for a while.

-Weak or narrow AI is what you see today in things like Alexa.
+Weak or narrow AI is what you see today in things like Alexa, Apple’s Siri or Google Assistant.
 Weak AI isn’t actually intelligent but gives the appearance of human intelligence.
 These machines can learn and fake consciousness, but they don’t think for themselves.

 How Alexa Uses Artificial Intelligence